 You can find out more about this technique in Moz's The Broken Link Building Bible

-Resource pages are a collection of useful articles.
+Resource pages are a collection of useful articles on a particular topic.

 You then contact the owner of the website and ask if they would like to link to your article.

 For an excellent guide to this topic see Resource Page Link Building by Brian Dean.